antmicro/benchalot/README.md

 benchalot --help
 ```

-To print command execution plan without running benchmarks, use `--plan`:
+To print the command execution plan without running benchmarks, use `--plan`:

 <!--name="cli-plan"-->
 ```bash
 benchalot config.yml --plan
 ```

-Please note that the execution plan will not take number of samples into account.
+Please note that the execution plan will not take the number of samples into account.

 To generate the output without re-running benchmarks, use `--results-from-csv`:

 <!--name="cli-results-from-csv"-->
 ```bash
 benchalot config.yml --results-from-csv result.csv
 ```

 To include previous results with the next benchmark, use `--include`:

 <!--name="cli-include"-->
 ```bash
 benchalot config.yml --include result.csv
 ```

-To split configuration file into many smaller ones, use `--split`:
+To split the configuration file into many smaller ones, use `--split`:

 <!--name="cli-split"-->
 ```bash
 benchalot config.yml --split tag
 ```

-In case one of the benchmarks fails (its exit code is not equal 0) benchalot will filter out the failed results when creating outputs (the `csv` file will still include the failed benchmarks).
+In case one of the benchmarks fails (its exit code is not equal to 0), benchalot will filter out the failed results when creating outputs (the `csv` file will still include the failed benchmarks).
 To generate outputs with failed benchmarks, use `--include-failed`:

 <!--name="cli-include-failed"-->
 ```bash
 benchalot config.yml -r result.csv --include-failed
 ```

 Benchalot will try to automatically detect and remove outliers (the `csv` file will still include them) using [modified Z-Score](http://d-scholarship.pitt.edu/7948/1/Seo.pdf).
 To generate outputs with outliers, use `--include-outliers`:

 <!--name="cli-include-outliers"-->
 ```bash
 benchalot config.yml -r result.csv --include-outliers